-The purported benefits of this technique are twofold: (1) it “softens” the impact of the criticism or corrective feedback on an employee, and, (2) given that a manager is probably more comfortable with praising the employee, the manager finds it easier to discuss problems with the employee’s behavior if this discussion begins and ends with praising the employee.
+The purported benefits of this technique are twofold: (1) it softens the impact of the criticism or corrective feedback, and, (2) given that a manager is probably more comfortable with praising the employee, the manager finds it easier to discuss problems with the employee’s behavior if this discussion begins and ends with praising the employee.

 Suppose that Andy, a new employee at a financial services firm, attended a week-long, offsite training program in New York.
-Each night during his stay at a hotel in New York, Andy purchased on-demand movies in his room.
+Each night during his stay at a hotel, Andy purchased on-demand movies in his room.
 He included the corresponding $65 charge in his expense report.
-Further, Andy dined at very pricey restaurants in New York.
+Andy also dined at very pricey restaurants.

 Jean, Andy’s manager, received the expense report for approval.
 Clearly, the charge for the movies had no business-justification.
-Jean uses the sandwich feedback technique to decline reimbursement for this expense and instruct Andy to be more prudent about expenses when on travel:
+Jean uses the sandwich feedback technique to decline reimbursement for this expense and instruct Andy to be more prudent about expenses when traveling:

 - Praise: “Andy, I am impressed with your development since you joined my team last month.
-You have used the skills you learnt during your training in New York to systematically review the accounts of our customer.”
+You have used the skills you learned during your training in New York to systematically review our customer’s accounts.”

-- Praise: “I am glad you were able to use the skills you learnt at this training in New York.
-I appreciate your hard work and your persistence with this customer.
+- Praise: “I am glad you were able to use the skills you learned at this training in New York.
+I appreciate your hard work and persistence with this customer.
 Keep up the good work.”

-Assume Geeta led a brainstorming meeting for an important project.
-Habitually, Geeta does not circulate the agendas prior to the meetings she leads.
-After one such meeting, Geeta’s manager uses the sandwich feedback technique to persuade her to be more organized:
+Assume Sofia led a brainstorming meeting for an important project.
+Habitually, Sofia does not circulate the agendas prior to the meetings she leads.
+After one such meeting, Sofia’s manager uses the sandwich feedback technique to persuade her to be more organized:

-- Praise: “Geeta, we had a very productive meeting.
-We had the right participants.
-We did collect all the necessary inputs from other departments.
+- Praise: “Sofia, we had a very productive meeting.
+We had the right participants and collected all the necessary inputs from other departments.
 Thanks for your coordination.”

 - Praise: “You are doing so well with gathering all the inputs.
 I am pleased about your diligence in circulating minutes of your meetings and following-up on action items. “